brajeshwar/brajeshwar.github.io/_posts/2007/2007-12-05-new-adobe-flash-media-server-3-released.md

----
-layout: post
-title: New Adobe Flash Media Server 3 released
+# New Adobe Flash Media Server 3 released
----

 Yesterday, Adobe <a href="http://www.adobe.com/aboutadobe/pressroom/pressreleases/200712/120407adobefms3.html">announced</a> the Flash Media Server 3 (FMS3) family of products, which provides a more efficient instant-on video experience virtually anytime, anywhere - to the Web, the desktop with Adobe Media Player and to mobile devices with Adobe Flash Lite 3.